-God’s words through prophets often have meaning beyond what either the prophet or his original hearers realise.
-Only God knew that over a thousand years later this law would be applied to Himself, as He hung as the man Jesus on the cross (which being wooden was regarded as a tree for the purposes of applying this law).
-So He was taken down and laid in a tomb on the night that He died, made ready for His resurrection on the third day!
+God’s words through His spokesmen/prophets often have meaning beyond what either they or their original hearers realise.
+Only God knew that over a thousand years later this law would be applied to Himself, it appears, as He hung as the man Jesus on the cross (which being wooden is regarded as a tree in scripture).
+This must be another reason why He was ‘taken away’(John 19:31) and buried on the night that He died, so providentially made ready for His resurrection on the third day!

 This ‘curse’ is first mentioned in the book of Genesis after Adam’s disobedience resulted in shame and ultimately death for him.
 So Paul could say ‘sin entered into the world through one man, and death through sin; and so death passed to all men, because all sinned’(Romans 5:12).
 The introduction of the law by Moses merely exacerbated the problem.
 The more laws, the more potential for disobedience.
-So we’re all under this curse, because we’ve all been disobedient to some degree, and ‘“‘Cursed is he who doesn’t confirm the words of this law to do them’”’(Deuteronomy 27:26).
-Paul made precisely this point in his letter to the Galatians, and went on to cite Deuteronomy 21:22-23 to show how Jesus took our curse for us: ‘Christ redeemed us from the curse of the law, having become a curse for us.
-For it is written, “Cursed is everyone who hangs on a tree,”’(Galatians 3:13).
+So we’re all under this curse, because we’ve all been disobedient to some degree, and ‘“‘Cursed is he who doesn’t uphold the words of this law by doing them’”’(Deuteronomy 27:26).
+Paul makes precisely that point in his letter to the Galatians, and goes on to cite this study text to show how Jesus took our curse for us: ‘Christ redeemed us from the curse of the law, having become a curse for us.
+For it is written, “Cursed is everyone who hangs on a tree”’(Galatians 3:13).

 This was an amazing demonstration of God’s ultimate quality, self sacrificial love.
-It’s what John meant by ‘God is love’(1 John 4:16).
-By reflecting on it we can learn what real love is, as John also wrote, ‘By this we know love, because he laid down his life for us.
-And we ought to lay down our lives for the brothers.’(1 John 3:16)
+It’s what John meant by ‘God is love’(1 John 4:8&16).
+By reflecting on it we can learn what real love is, as John also wrote, ‘By this we know love, because He laid down His life for us.
+And we ought to lay down our lives for the brothers’(1 John 3:16).

 Notice, at the foot of the cross we are not simply to receive God’s love, but learn from it, even emulate it.
-Paul agrees with John: ‘be kind to one another, tenderhearted, forgiving each other, just as God also in Christ forgave you.
+Paul agrees with John: ‘be kind to one another, tender hearted, forgiving each other, just as God also in Christ forgave you.
 Be therefore imitators of God, as beloved children.
-Walk in love, even as Christ also loved you, and gave himself up for us, an offering and a sacrifice’(Ephesians 4:32-5:2).
+Walk in love, even as Christ also loved us, and gave himself up for us, an offering and a sacrifice’(Ephesians 4:32-5:2).